Confirmed: Manny Diaz will replace Mark Richt as the new Miami Hurricanes head coach

 “Manny is one of the nation’s elite coaches and the Canes’ Family has already embraced him and his incredible work ethic over the past three years,” said James in the statement.
 “He is absolutely the passionate and innovative leader that our program needs, and we will work together to build an incredible staff to move our program back into championship contention.”

-Diaz coached the Hurricanes on Thursday in the Pinstripe Bowl, then left to become the Temple University head coach.

-He was seen by the Herald outside the Hecht Athletic Center about an hour before athletic director Blake James held a news conference to discuss Richt’s departure.
+Diaz was seen by the Herald outside the Hecht Athletic Center about an hour before athletic director Blake James held a news conference to discuss Richt’s departure.
+When asked about the sighting, James said, “Manny Diaz?
+I don’t have any comment on Manny.
+I guess Manny is on his own schedule.’’

+Current UM players were informed of Richt’s departure through emails and text messages because they are for the most part away from campus during winter break.
+They announced their relief and joy about Diaz on social media.

+Outgoing senior safety Sheldrick Redwine, who, like his teammates on defense, loved playing for Diaz, tweeted late Sunday that he wishes he had one more year left at UM.

 Temple University athletic director Dr. Patrick Kraft posted on social media this statement: “This evening, head football coach Manny Diaz called to inform me that he has accepted the new head coaching position back at the University of Miami.
 We are disappointed that he is leaving, but wish him the best as he returns home.